-HSBC customers were left locked out of their mobile banking accounts earlier today during the height of the Black Friday shopping spree.
+HSBC customers were left locked out of their mobile banking accounts during the height of the Black Friday shopping spree on Friday.

 The bank issued a tweet at 9:53 this morning saying it was aware of reports that “some customers” were experiencing “intermittent” issues and that it was working to get its systems back online as soon as possible.

 But the issue was not resolved until 2pm this afternoon, shortly before HSBC posted a second tweet apologising for the incident.